The secondary PGCE (QTS) programme with QTS with Goldsmiths is comprised of three modules:

 As well as a focus on your specialist subject, in the SPIRE module, you will be asked to consider the wider issues that impact the young person’s experience of education in the 21st Century.
 In this module, you will consider a range of issues relating to education, engage with relevant research and identify how all of this informs practice in the classroom.

-During the programme you will spend a minimum of 120 days in school.
-These days are divided into two block school experiences allowing you to develop a broad understanding of the role of the teacher in contrasting settings.
-In addition to school placements you will spend the equivalent of 8 weeks in University.
-In this time you will have mix of lectures and small group seminars which are designed to support you in developing a strong and confident knowledge of your subject area.
+In addition, you will spend a minimum of 120 days in school.
+These days are usually divided into two block school experiences allowing you to develop a broad understanding of the role of the teacher in contrasting settings.

 Underpinning the programme is the Professional Studies course which is designed to prepare you fully for the wider roles and responsibilities of the teacher.
-This programme will be enhanced by ongoing training during school experience and will include aspects such as: behaviour management, working with pupils with English as an Additional Language and Special Educational Needs.
-Assessment of this module is through a portfolio of evidence and will require you to demonstrate your engagement across all eight of the Teachers’ Standards.
+This will be enhanced by ongoing training during school experience and will include aspects such as behaviour management, working with pupils with English as an Additional Language and Special Educational Needs.

-The programme is taught and assessed at masters level.
-In addition to a recommendation for QTS, if you pass all academic elements of the programme, you will also leave with 60 masters level credits which is equivalent to one third of a masters degree.
+The programme is taught and assessed at master’s level.
+In addition to the award of QTS, if you pass all academic elements of the programme at an appropriate level, you will graduate with 60 master’s level credits which are equivalent to one-third of a master’s degree.
 Full academic support is provided to ensure you are fully prepared for assessment regardless of your prior experiences.